 Heated neck pillow

-Another item I found useful for my neck and shoulders is a Sonoma lavender neck pillow that you can heat up for 1 minute in the microwave.
+Another item I use when my neck and shoulders are sore is a Sonoma lavender neck pillow.
+You can heat it up for 1 minute in the microwave.
 Neck and shoulder tension is often caused by stress.
-The scent of the lavender alone helps me relax.
+The scent of lavender alone helps me relax.
 The pillow is also slightly weighted and pushes my shoulders down.
 As a kid, I walked around with my shoulders wrapped around my ears when I was nervous.
 It’s always been a problem for me.

 One of my guest posters, Ann Merle did a video for Baby Boomers where she demonstrated an exercise for sore shoulders on my blog.
 You can watch it here.